Buying an established business

 As a prospective business owner you should determine the current worth of the business and its future prospects.

-When buying a business, you'll think about:
+When buying a business and considering its worth, you'll think about:

 - Vendor - Why and what are the reasons the business being sold?